 In September 2017, the Charity Commission announced an updated set of directions that Independent Examiners are required to follow.
 The changes include three new directions:

-• Only accounts prepared on the Accruals basis are affected by the new Direction 7.
+- Only accounts prepared on the Accruals basis are effected by the new Direction 7.
 This requires independent examiners to ensure that there is proper disclosure of conflicts of interest and disclosure of related party transactions; and

-• financial sustainability and going concern (Direction 9).
-This requires examiners to check whether the trustees have considered the charity’s financial circumstances when preparing the accounts, and for Accruals accounts only, whether the trustees have made an assessment of the charity’s position as a going concern.
+- Financial sustainability and going concern (Direction 9).
+This requires examiners to check whether the trustees have considered the charity’s financial circumstances when preparing the accounts, and for Accruals accounts only, whether the trustees have made an assessment of the charity’s position as an going concern.

 There is full guidance on these in the CC32 Guide for Independent Examiners.